ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 ??? info "Linux Install Instructions"
     Linux distributions usually include python, but it may be older than `3.11`.
 If it is, you can try the methods below to install python `3.11` or newer.

-    **Ubuntu:** The [deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) may have the version of python you need.
+    **Ubuntu LTS & Linux Mint:** The [deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) may have the version of python you need.
 Python 3.11 packages are currently provided for Ubuntu 20.04 and 22.04.
 Add the ppa and run `apt install python3.11`

     **Fedora:** Fedora often includes many python versions.
 Try installing 3.11 using `dnf install python3.11` (or a newer version `python3.12`, etc if available)

-    **Arch:** The aur will likely include any python version you'd ever need.
-If the system python is not 3.11, you should be able to install the `python311` aur package.
+    **Arch:** The AUR will likely include any python version you'd ever need.
+If the system python is not 3.11, you should be able to install the `python311` AUR package.

     If all else fails, you can build from source
     ```